ANNAN AND THE FOREST

 an original story by Simon Brooks

-One day a boy found a forest.
-It was a small wood filled with many trees.
-Some had leaves or needles all year round while others went naked into the winter.
-Some were tall, reaching high into the sky and some trees were not so tall.
-Some trees were wide and some were narrow.
-Some were smooth and others had wrinkly or peeling trunks.
+One day a boy came upon a forest.
+He walked among the trees, and saw some had leaves or needles all year round while others would go naked into the winter.
+The boy strained his neck trying to see the tops of some while other trees he thought he might be able to jump over.
+He pressed up against some tree trunks and embraced them, others he would take ten paces to walk around.
+Some had smooth bark, yet others had wrinkly or peeling trunks.
 There were as many different trees as there are people, or so it seemed to the boy.
 All the trees had their own names and the trees gave the boy a name, too.
 The trees named the boy Annan.

 When Annan tired, the trees would embrace him.
-When the rain came, the trees would shelter him.
-If the day became too hot, the trees would shade the boy, keeping him cool and comfortable.
-And when the boy, Annan, grew hungry, the trees would offer fruit and nuts from their lower limbs so that he could eat.
+When the rain came, the trees sheltered him.
+If the day became too hot, the trees gave shade, keeping the boy cool and comfortable.
+And when Annan, grew hungry, the trees would offer fruit and nuts from their lower limbs so that he could eat.

-As Annan grew, he learned to climb the trees.
-He would play in the higher branches and sleep nestled up in the limbs.
-He would look out from the top of the forest and out across the world.
+Annan learned to climb the trees.
+He would play in the higher branches, leaping from one tree to the next, and sleep nestled up in the limbs.
+He would gaze from the highest parts of the forest and out across the world.
 He found nests and watched the birds lay their eggs, hatch their young and teach them to fly.
+He saw the homes squirrels and other creatures made in among the trees.

 All the while Annan grew and all the while the boy and the trees told each other stories.
 The boy loved the trees and the trees loved the boy.

-Years went by and Annan became a man.
-One day he came to the woods with a friend.
+Years went by and Annan came to the woods with a friend.
 The young man and young woman held hands and looked very happy.
 The trees knew something had changed in Annan.

 Annan said: “I have lived and played here for many years but now I need to build a home for my wife, Selma.”